njh/relay-driver-shield/README.md

 Relay Driver Shield
 ===================

-An Arduino shield for designed for controlling four 12v relays.
+An Arduino shield for controlling four 12v relays.
 The schematic and PCB layout were created using [KiCad](http://kicad-pcb.org/).

 While it is designed for relays, it can be used for powering anything